 The Gurminder Bedi Scholarship provides recognition and financial support to criminal justice students, preferably those interested in juvenile justice and prisoner rights.

-The Hudnut Scholarship in Public Leadership supports scholarships for undergraduate students majoring in Policy Studies, Civic Leadership, or Sustainable Management and Policy.
+The Hudnut Scholarship in Public Leadership supports scholarships for undergraduate students majoring in public affairs.
+Preference will be given to students majoring in policy studies, civic leadership, or sustainable management and policy.
 The recipients will have given evidence of an ability to make a significant contribution to the urban community.
-An internship with a department of the City of Indianapolis is an integral part of the Scholarship experience.
-Finalists for this scholarship will be interviewed and must be accepted as an intern by the City.
+An internship with a department of the City of Indianapolis is an integral part of the scholarship experience.
+Finalists for this scholarship will be interviewed and must be accepted as an intern by the city.
 Contact Kristine Schuster for more information on the scholarship.

 Current full-time and retired police officers and firefighters in the state of Indiana are eligible to receive money to support undergraduate or graduate coursework at IUPUI.